CosmosOS/Cosmos/Docs/Kernel/MemoryManager.md

 Note:
 this means the smallest size an Block can occupy is 17 bytes, 16 bytes for the header and 1 for the smallest data type a byte.

-# How this system is used.
+# Usage

 ### Allocation
-  Adding an Block is easy, you simply find the first free block using compare exchange and split it.
+  Adding an Block is easy, you simply find the first free block using compare/exchange(x86 opcode-CMPXCHG) and split it.

-## Deallocation (free)
+## Deallocation
-  Freeing a block is easy set its flag(in meta data) to Free
+  Freeing a block is easy set its flag(in the metadata) to free.